This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 While the height of this bike is great for the average rider, it might be too small for cyclists over 6 foot tall.

-Another great option is the Vilano C1.
+Another great option is the Diamondback Wildwood.

-The C1 is a practical bike for many cyclists that comes nearly fully assembled; you just need to attach the handlebars, front wheel, and seat.
+The Wildwood is a practical bike for many cyclists that comes nearly fully assembled; you just need to attach the handlebars, front wheel, and seat.
 Some users have commented that the assembly is a bit confusing.
 To attach the handlebars, this tutorial will come in handy.

 The brake and shifter are ready-to-use with very little adjustment after the bike is assembled, so this bike can be used within the hour of receiving it if you’d like.
 While the assembly can be confusing as previously mentioned, the bike is a durable and great choice that will run well once you have it put together.